paulinavonstackelberg/ValidatingMIRegularized/Documents/README.md

 ## Documents

-This folder contains the FETC ethical approval form as well as the manuscript (& TeX files).
+This folder contains the documents.